SammyEnigma/mongodb-helpers/README.md

 mongodb-helpers
 ===============

-Scripts to help with various administrative mongodb tasks
+Scripts to help with various administratiive mongodb tasks and examples to help people get started testing.